anmolkorla111-tech/anmolkorla111-tech/README.md

 - 🎓 **BCA Student** focused on practical development
 - 💻 Interested in **Backend Development, Cloud, DevOps and AI Systems**
-- ⚙️ Building projects with **FastAPI, Docker, Jenkins, AWS and LLM workflows**
+- ⚙️ Building with **Python, FastAPI, Docker, Jenkins and AWS**
 - 📚 Learning through **real projects, APIs, deployment and automation**
 - 📫 **Contact:** anmolkorla111@gmail.com

 ---

-## 🔥 Featured Focus Areas
+## 🔥 Core Focus

-### 🧠 LLM + AI Development
+### 🧠 AI / LLM Workflows
-Working with **Ollama, Python and LLM-based workflows** to build practical AI-powered systems.
+Working with **Ollama, Python and LLM-based systems** to build practical AI-powered workflows.

 ### ⚡ Backend Development
-Building APIs with **FastAPI, REST API design, SQLAlchemy and PostgreSQL**.
+Building APIs using **FastAPI, REST APIs, SQLAlchemy and PostgreSQL**.

 ### ☁️ Cloud & AWS
-Exploring and using **AWS, DynamoDB, Lambda and API Gateway** in backend and deployment workflows.
+Using **AWS, DynamoDB, Lambda and API Gateway** in backend and cloud workflows.

 ### 🔄 DevOps & CI/CD
-Using **Docker, Jenkins and CI/CD pipelines** for automated build and deployment workflows.
+Working with **Docker, Jenkins and CI/CD pipelines** for build and deployment automation.

 ---